 - Alliterative Name: Almost everyone.
 The original crew consisted of Arch Asher, Rick Rawlins and Slim Stryker.
 Arch is killed and replaced by Gus Gray.
 The pattern was broken with the next two replacements, Bill and Eddie Craig.

 - Bunny-Ears Lawyer: Jeb Stuart seems crazy to his tank crew for his conversations with the ghost of JEB Stuart, but they still trust him as a capable tank commander.

-- Cartoon Creature: The Jigsaw Tank — a Russian T-34 hull, Christie suspension and a Russian Y2 engine.
+- Cartoon Creature: The Jigsaw Tank is a rare mechanical version — a Russian T-34 hull, Christie suspension and a Russian Y2 engine.

 - Dramatic Irony: African-American crewmember Gus Gray is understandably unenthusiastic about how his commander talks to the ghost of a Confederate general and flies the Confederate flag on the tank.
 The General himself gets a dose of this, first when the crew switch to the M4 Sherman, a tank named after the Union General who burned Atlanta.